OGGM/oggm/docs/installing-oggm-windows.rst

 Enable WSL
 ~~~~~~~~~~

-Next you need to enable the Windows Subsystem for Linus (WSL).
-This is possible
+Next you need to enable WSL.
+This is possible through the Windows Features dialog
-through the Windows Features dialog or Power Shell.
+or Power Shell.

 .. image:: filepath/windows_features_on_off.png
    :width: 400